d3/d3-array/README.md

 <a name="histogram_thresholds" href="#histogram_thresholds">#</a> <i>histogram</i>.<b>thresholds</b>([<i>count</i>])
 <br><a name="histogram_thresholds" href="#histogram_thresholds">#</a> <i>histogram</i>.<b>thresholds</b>([<i>thresholds</i>])

 If *thresholds* is specified, sets the threshold accessor to the specified function or array and returns this histogram generator.
 If *thresholds* is not specified, returns the current threshold accessor, which by default implements [Sturges’ formula](#thresholdSturges).
-The threshold accessor takes three arguments: the [observable domain](#histogram_domain), represented as *min* and *max*, and the array of input [*values*](#histogram_value) derived from the data.
-The accessor must then return an array of numbers representing the computed thresholds: [*x0*, *x1*, …].
-Any observable value less than *x0* will be placed in the first bin; any value greater than or equal to *x0* but less than *x1* will be placed in the second bin; and so on.
-Thus, the [generated histogram](#_histogram) will have *thresholds*.length + 1 bins.
+See [histogram thresholds](#histogram-thresholds) for more information.

 If a *count* is specified instead of an array of *thresholds*, then the [domain](#histogram_domain) will be uniformly divided into *count* + 1 bins.

 ### Histogram Thresholds

 These functions are typically not used directly.
 Instead, pass them to [*histogram*.thresholds](#histogram_thresholds) to set the threshold accessor function.
+You may also implement your own threshold accessor function taking three arguments: the [observable domain](#histogram_domain), represented as *min* and *max*, and the array of input [*values*](#histogram_value) derived from the data.
+The accessor must then return an array of numbers representing the computed thresholds: [*x0*, *x1*, …].
+Any observable value less than *x0* will be placed in the first bin; any value greater than or equal to *x0* but less than *x1* will be placed in the second bin; and so on.
+Thus, the [generated histogram](#_histogram) will have *thresholds*.length + 1 bins.

 <a name="thresholdFreedmanDiaconis" href="#thresholdFreedmanDiaconis">#</a> <b>thresholdFreedmanDiaconis</b>(<i>min</i>, <i>max</i>, <i>values</i>)